Argyll_Printer_Profiler Scripts — User Guide

 All generated files are stored relative to the script’s location.

-Execution Permissions (Important)
+Execution Permissions for MacOS (Important)

 On modern macOS versions, a script must have the execute bit set.